L'union Fait La Force

 filler@godaddy.com

-Let us celebrate our heritage with pride and dignity regardless of our differences to promote and share our culture.
-Our legacy is significant for all other ethnic groups and us within the Caribbean community in the United States and worldwide.
-As Dr. Carruthers stated, Haitian was the “Irritated Genie” that avenged the atrocities committed against all African people.
+Let us celebrate our heritage with pride and dignity, promoting unity despite our differences.
+Our legacy holds immense value for the Haitian people and other ethnic groups within the Caribbean and beyond.
+As scholar Dr. Jacob Carruthers once noted, Haiti was the "Irritated Genie" that avenged the atrocities committed against all African people.